GariestGary/GariestGary.github.io/docs/toolbox/traveler.md

 ```C#
 var handlers = Traveler.TryGetAllSceneHandlers<PingPongSceneHandler>();
 ```

 if you have multiple scenes with this type of handler.

-##Loading order
+## Loading Order

-After calling `LoadScene` of [Traveler](traveler.md)'s class, it will be waiting before current operations (loading/unloading scenes) finished his work.
-Then scene will be loaded usually, and `SceneLoadingMessage` will be fired.
-After scene finished loading `SceneLoadedMessage` fires and all objects in scene will be traversed.
-If any object contains `SceneHandler`, then it will be initialized by [`Updater`](updater.md) and starts preparing scene.
-Then all objects in scene will be initialized and `SceneOpenedMessage` fires.
+After calling the `LoadScene` method of the `Traveler` class, it will wait for the current operations (loading/unloading scenes) to finish.
+Then the scene will be loaded as usual, and a `SceneLoadingMessage` will be fired.
+After the scene finishes loading, a `SceneLoadedMessage` fires, and all objects in the scene will be traversed.
+If any object contains a `SceneHandler`, it will be initialized by the [`Updater`](updater.md) and will start preparing the scene.
+Then all objects in the scene will be initialized, and a `SceneOpenedMessage` will fire.

-<span style="color:red">IMPORTANT!</span> Scene handler must be a root game object in scene.
+<span style="color:red">IMPORTANT!</span> The scene handler must be a root game object in the scene.

-On `UnloadScene` call it will be wait until current operations (loading/unloading scenes) done it's work.
-Then `SceneUnloadingMessage` fires, if `SceneHandler` on this scene exists, then `OnSceneUnload` method invokes and all objects in scene removes from [`Updater`](updater.md) processing.
-Finally, it unloads scene usually, waits for it's finish and fires `SceneUnloadedMessage`.
+On the `UnloadScene` call, it will wait until the current operations (loading/unloading scenes) are done.
+Then a `SceneUnloadingMessage` fires.
+If a `SceneHandler` exists on this scene, the `OnSceneUnload` method will be invoked, and all objects in the scene will be removed from the [`Updater`](updater.md) processing.
+Finally, it unloads the scene as usual, waits for it to finish, and fires a `SceneUnloadedMessage`.